lautarodragan/wookie-movies/README.md

 ## Testing

+### Testing Pure Functions

+This one is easy, and it's the only one that's easy.
+Pure functions can easily be tested with any testing framework.
+All you need to do is give it inputs and expect outputs.
+There are no side effects, no mutations, no DOM, no React.
+They could live in frontend or backend projects — it doesn't matter.

+It's common to name these _unit tests_, a catch-all we inherited from the age of Java.
+The idea is that we're testing a _unit_, but there's no clear definition of what a "unit" is a code base, let alone the whole industry.

+To avoid ambiguity and historical baggage, I call these _pure tests_.

 ### The Wild West

 Testing web applications is a complicated topic.
 Unlike REST APIs, which have basically been evolving since the times of mainframes, frontend is fairly new.